Spurs vs. Trail Blazers odds, prediction, time: 2026 NBA playoff picks, April 26 best bets by proven model

 SportsLine's model reveals its San Antonio Spurs vs. Portland Trail Blazers Game 4 picks

 The seventh-seeded Portland Trail Blazers will look to draw even in their best-of-seven series when they battle the visiting second-seeded San Antonio Spurs in Game 4 of their Western Conference first-round playoff matchup on Sunday.
 San Antonio retook control of the series with a 120-108 win at Portland on Friday to grab a 2-1 series lead.
 The Spurs (62-20), who won the Southwest Division, are 30-12 on the road this season, including the postseason.
 The Blazers (42-40), who finished fourth in the Northwest Division, are 24-18 on their home court.
-Victor Wembanyama (concussion) is listed as questionable.
+Victor Wembanyama (concussion) is a game-time decision after being concussed in Game 2 and missing Game 3.

 Tip-off from Moda Center at the Rose Quarter in Portland, Ore., is set for 3:30 p.m.
 ET.
 The Spurs lead the all-time postseason series 16-7, and have won three of the past four playoff meetings.
-The Spurs are a 5.5-point favorite in the latest Spurs vs. Trail Blazers odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+The Spurs are a 5-point favorite in the latest Spurs vs. Trail Blazers odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+San Antonio is at -200 on the money line (risk $200 to win $100).
 Before making any Trail Blazers vs. Spurs picks, check out the Spurs vs. Trail Blazers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.